-A runny nose, itchy eyes, sneezing and more are just a few of the annoying symptoms of allergies.
+A runny nose, itchy eyes, sneezing and more are just a few of the annoying symptoms of seasonal allergies.
 Depending on how severe your allergies are, they can be almost debilitating.
 Trying to live life through blurry eyes and constant sneezing isn’t easy.
 While there are some things you can do to decrease the annoyance and pain of allergies, there is no way to escape allergens completely.
 In this article, we are going to talk about five tips for controlling your season allergies.

 1) Keep Pollen Out of Your Home

 Seasonal allergies feel like they put the breaks on your life.
 While you may want to zip yourself inside a bubble, you have to be realistic.
 Keeping pollen out of your home may not be possible, but there are some things you can do to keep pollen to a minimum.

 There comes a time when you look outside and see that your car has changed from its normal color to a slight yellow tint.
 Pollen loves to cling to anything it can find.
 If you have a garage, you should keep your car inside as much as possible to avoid pollen collection.
 If you don’t have a garage then rising your car off from time to time will help you combat the yellow tint.

 When you enter your house, wipe your shoes off at the door.
 Take off any outerwear and leave it with your shoes in a specific area.
 We recommend checking HEPA filter vacuum cleaners that are specially made for allergy reduction.

 Emptying your vacuums should be done outside.
 When you empty vacuums inside your home, you are allowing some of the debris to stay inside.